milandekruijf/minishell/README.md

 ### Environment Variable Expansion

-- Support for environment variable expansion, allowing variables like `$USER` or custom variables (e.g., `$MS_PROMPT`) to resolve to their corresponding values.
+- Support for environment variable expansion, allowing variables like `$USER` or custom variables (e.g. `$MS_PROMPT`) to resolve to their corresponding values.
 - The special variable `$?` returns the exit status of the most recently executed foreground pipeline.

 ### User Keyboard Signals